Facelift New Jersey

 - a tired facial appearance

 Medical terminology can sometimes be confusing.
 A face lift, or rhytidectomy, is an operation that addresses the lower two thirds of the aging face and is often combined with a neck lift.
 A brow lift, otherwise known as a forehead lift, corrects the aging forehead and eyebrows; that is, the upper third of the face.
 An eyelid lift, otherwise known as a blepharoplasty, rejuvenates the aging eyelids.
-This can involve the upper lids, lower lids or both.

 50 year old patient before and after a brow lift to improve the upper third of her face, an upper and lower lid blepharoplasty to correct the areas around her eyes and a face and neck lift to rejuvenate the lower two thirds of her face as well as her neck.